 What is ARR (Annual Recurring Revenue)?

-ARR is the acronym for Annual Recurring Revenue, an essential metric for SaaS or subscription businesses.
-Annual Recurring Revenue refers to the revenue that company expects to receive from its subscriber base on an annual basis.
+ARR is the abbreviation for Annual Recurring Revenue, a fundamental metric for SaaS or subscription businesses.
+Annual Recurring Revenue refers to the revenue that a business expects to receive from its subscriber base on an yearly basis.
 This metric allows you to have an overview of your SaaS business’s performance year over year and accurrately forecast growth.

 How to Calculate ARR?

 To calculate ARR, take last months recurring revenue only and multiple by 12 months.
 We’ll talk about how to define recurring revenue later.
 For now, lets look at an example.